sridhargaddam/multicluster-mesh-addon/docs/user-guide.md

 ## Step 7: Cleanup

-Deleting the `MultiClusterMesh` CR removes all addon-managed resources: operator ManifestWorks (if no other mesh needs the operator on that cluster), CA certificate secrets, and ManagedServiceAccounts.
+Deleting the `MultiClusterMesh` CR removes all addon-managed resources: operator ManifestWorks (if no other mesh needs the operator on that cluster), CA certificate secrets, ManagedServiceAccounts, istio-reader RBAC, and remote secrets.

 > **Warning:** Deleting a mesh also deletes the control plane namespace on each spoke cluster, including any Istio resources you deployed there.
 > Back up your Istio configuration before deleting.